Today we’ll take a closer look at the “Chase Freedom credit card,” which is probably the card issuer’s most popular credit card at the moment.

 There is one difference though.
 The $200 cash back offer doesn’t come with introductory 0% APR.
 The credit card APR starts at a variable 12.99% to 22.99%.

-Update: The $100 offer, which is now the only Chase Freedom offer available, comes with 0% APR for 15 months on both purchases and balance transfers.
+Update: There is also a $100 cash back bonus offer, which comes with 0% APR for 15 months on both purchases and balance transfers.

 But with the 3% balance transfer fee, it’s not the best credit card for balance transfers.
 (See the Slate No Fee Balance Transfer for more on that).